Dynamic Service Migration in Mobile Edge Computing Based on Markov Decision Process: Approximate Solution for 2-D Mobility

 We consider 2-D random walk mobility with randomly chosen parameter $r$.
 The maximum user-service distance is set as $N=10$.
 The transmission cost function parameters are selected as $\theta=0.8$, $\delta_{c}=1$, and $\delta_{l}=-1$.
 With these parameters, we have $\delta_{c}+\delta_{l}=0$, which means that there is no constant portion in the cost function.
 For the migration cost, we choose $\mu=0.8$ and fix $\beta_{c}+\beta_{l}=1$ to represent a constant server processing cost for migration.
 The parameter $\beta_{l}\leq 0$ takes different values in the simulations, to represent different sizes of data to be migrated.

 The simulations are performed in MATLAB on a computer with Intel Core i7-2600 CPU, 8GB memory, and 64-bit Windows 7.
 We study the computation time (i.e., the time used to run the algorithm) and the discounted sum cost of the proposed approach that is based on approximating the original 2-D MDP with the distance-based MDP.
-For the computation time comparison, standard value and policy iteration approaches \cite[Section 6]{puterman2009markov} are used to solve the original 2-D MDP.
-The discounted sum cost from the proposed approach is compared with the costs from alternative policies, including the true optimal policy from standard policy iteration on the 2-D model, the never-migrate policy which never migrates except when at states in the outer ring $i=N$, the always-migrate policy which always migrates when the user and the service are at different locations, and the myopic policy that chooses actions to minimize the one-timeslot cost.
+For the computation time comparison, standard value and policy iteration approaches \cite[Chapter 6]{puterman2009markov} are used to solve the original 2-D MDP.
+The discounted sum cost from the proposed approach is compared with the costs from alternative policies, including the \emph{true optimal} policy from standard policy iteration on the 2-D model, the \emph{never-migrate} policy which never migrates except when at states in ring $i\geq N$ (in which case the service is migrated to the current location of the user), the \emph{always-migrate} policy which always migrates to the current user location when the user and service are at different locations, and the \emph{myopic} policy that chooses actions to minimize the one-slot cost.
+Note that the always-migrate policy is suggested in \cite{ha2015adaptive,ma2017efficient}, and a myopic policy that makes migration decisions based on instantaneous quality of service observations is proposed in~\cite{Saurez2016Migration}.

 The simulations are run with $50$ different random seeds, and the overall results are shown in Fig. \ref{fig:simRandomWalk} with different values of the discount factor $\gamma$.
-We can see that the proposed method brings discounted sum costs that are very close to the optimum.
-Meanwhile, the computation time when using the proposed method is only about $0.1\%$ of the computation time of standard value and policy iteration approaches.
-For further discussion on the simulation results, see \cite{migrationSup}.